otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/04-debugging-and-unit-testing.md

 ## Task 1:

-Create a unit test for four of the six programs in **02-formative-assessment**.
+Create a unit test for four tasks in **02-formative-assessment**.
 Ensure that you cover all fields and methods concerned.

 # Research Assessment